Lesson 2: Creating Visual Basic 6 Applications

 2.1 Creating Your First Application

-Double-click on Form1 to open its source code window, as shown in Figure 2.1.
+Double-click on Form1 to open its source code window, as shown below.
+This is where you'll write your VB6 code.

 Visual Basic 6 source code window